NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 **Create ServiceAccount**:

-**note**: If you don't already have a namespace where you want to deploy Harvest, you can create one using the following command:
+**Note**: If you don't already have a namespace where you want to deploy Harvest, you can create one using the following command:
 ```
 kubectl create ns <NAMESPACE>
 ```